sberrevoets/scottberrevoets.com/content/blog/2025-03-15-markdown-resume.md

 Title: Composing a resume in markdown
 Date: 2025-03-15
-Summary: Building a resume in markdown for improved maintainability and portability
+Description: Building a resume in markdown for improved maintainability and portability

 I recently updated my resume, and after a few iterations of tweaking the same Pages file I started more than a decade ago, I decided that I really wanted